GNOME/librsvg/COMPILING.md

 described in [this blog post][blog], although hopefully you will not need to refer to it.

+It is perfectly fine to [ask the maintainer][mail] if you have questions about the Autotools setup; it's a tricky bit of machinery, and we are glad to help.

 There are generic compilation/installation instructions in the [`INSTALL`][install] file, which comes from Autotools.
 The following explains librsvg's peculiarities.